term-world/topia-assignments-project-assignment/README.md

 So begin your planning!
 Decipher the many systems that the world offers you!
 Propose whatever it is that you've been telling me that you want (and you'll need to propose it because, frankly, I've forgotten everything anyone has suggested to me).
 Let's get to work people!
-We have a new status quo to build!
+We have a new status quo to build, uphold, and leverage for _my gain_!

 ## Overview